 Across the English-speaking countries of the world, children are failing in school in such huge numbers that people have come to expect it.
 No-one wants this situation, and governments spend billions of pounds trying to tackle it, to very little effect.

 Educational failure is unnecessary.
 Current brain research, including the work of the British Medical Research Centre's Applied Psychology Unit and Nobel Prizewinner Eric Kandel's In Search of Memory, is showing us what happens as we learn, and giving us the knowledge and understanding we need to promote effective learning for everyone.
 Put simply, our brains consist of billions of cells that make contact with each other, building networks and connections that are the basis of memory, thought and mind.
 What builds these networks, builds success.
 Whatever we do that does not do so, impedes it.

 The teaching outlined on this site is based on building neural networks and is highly effective.
 It is free to individuals, and a parent (or grandparent), sits in on every lesson with children, so that they can follow up the work between lessons.
 For older children and adults, lessons can sometimes be given via skype, or telephone.

 Books and reviews

 I've written two books, Using Phonics to Teach Reading and Spelling (Sage) and The Literacy File (available from me).
-I have also written The Teaching Assistant's Edufax.
-Reviews represent my honest opinion only.
+The Teaching Assistant's Edufax publication may be downloaded free, here.
+Reviews on this site represent my honest opinion.
 I have no financial connection with any publisher, and there is no paid content.
-Publishers are invited to send materials for review.
+The site has received over 135,000 visits.